29 comments

 By all means, let’s lobby and complain to our elected representatives about what we want.
 Meanwhile, there are lots of local fairs going on around Toronto right now (and I’m sure elsewhere), showcasing solar and wind power projects for homeowners.
 Wind power for individual homes is not very practical in the city but certainly is for other areas.
 Solar power, either for electricity or for heating water, is simpler, requiring less maintenance and is becoming pretty mainstream.

-4. James Bosma
+5. James Bosma says:

 We noticed this ongoing discussion and wanted to provide some information about Bullfrog Power to address some of the concerns that have been raised.